aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 ## Use IF Fields to Make a Mail Merge Intelligent

-Aspose.Words allows you to use mail merge fields and Mustache tags with the IF statement.
+Aspose.Words enables you to use mail merge fields and Mustache tags with the IF statement.
 The IF fields can be used in any mail merge document to suppress undesired spaces and commas if a field is blank.

 The IF field formula is shown below: